Merry Clayton

 Merry Clayton (born December 25, 1948) is an American soul and gospel singer.
-She provided a number of backing vocal tracks for major performing artists in the 1960s, most notably on the Rolling Stones song "Gimme Shelter".
+She contributed vocals to numerous tracks and worked with many major recording artists for decades, including a duet with Mick Jagger on the Rolling Stones song "Gimme Shelter".
 Clayton is prominently featured in 20 Feet from Stardom, the Oscar-winning documentary about background singers and their contributions to the music industry.

 Early life

-Clayton was born in Gert Town, New Orleans, Louisiana.
-She was born on Christmas Day, and was given the name "Merry" because of the December 25th birthdate.
-She is the daughter of Eva B. Clayton and Reverend A.G.
+Clayton was born in Gert Town, New Orleans, Louisiana, and was given the name "Merry" because she was born on Christmas Day.
+She is the daughter of Eva B. Clayton and the Reverend A.G.
 Williams, Sr.

-Clayton was raised in New Orleans as a Christian, and spent much of her time in her father’s parish, New Zion Baptist Church.
-After moving to Los Angeles, she met members of The Blossoms, who convinced her to pursue a music career.
+Clayton was raised in New Orleans as a Christian, and spent much of her time in her father's parish, New Zion Baptist Church.
+After moving to Los Angeles, she met members of the Blossoms, who convinced her to pursue a music career.

 Career

-Throughout her career as a backup singer, Clayton's singing can be heard on songs by Pearl Bailey, Phil Ochs, Burt Bacharach, Tom Jones, Joe Cocker, Linda Ronstadt, Carole King, and on several tracks from Neil Young's debut album.
-Clayton is often credited as having recorded with Elvis Presley but her name does not appear in Elvis sessionographies.
+Clayton's voice as a backing singer can be heard on songs by Pearl Bailey, Phil Ochs, Burt Bacharach, Tom Jones, Joe Cocker, Linda Ronstadt, Carole King, Tori Amos and on several tracks from Neil Young's debut album.
+Clayton is often credited as having recorded with Elvis Presley but her name does not appear in Elvis's sessionographies.

-Clayton has been sampled in various songs, most notably "Watch for the Hook" by Cool Breeze featuring Goodie Mob, and supergroup Outkast.

 1960s

 Clayton began her recording career in 1962, at the age of 14.
-She first sang on "Who Can I Count On?" as a duet with Bobby Darin, on his album You're the Reason I'm Living.

-In 1963, she recorded the first-released version of "The Shoop Shoop Song (It's in His Kiss)", the same year that Betty Everett's version reached the Top 10 on the Billboard Hot 100.
+She first sang "Who Can I Count On?" as a duet with Bobby Darin, on his album You're the Reason I'm Living.
+In 1963, she recorded the first released version of "The Shoop Shoop Song (It's in His Kiss)", the same year that Betty Everett's version reached the Top 10 on the Billboard Hot 100.
 Early in her career, Clayton performed with Ray Charles (as one of the Raelettes).
 At the time, Charles was the only artist her father would allow her to see at a live performance.

-Clayton is best known for her 1969 duet with Mick Jagger on the Rolling Stones song "Gimme Shelter" (though on some releases her name is misspelled as "Mary").
+Clayton is best known for her 1969 duet with Mick Jagger on the Rolling Stones song "Gimme Shelter" (on some releases her name is misspelled as "Mary").
 According to Jagger, the collaboration happened partially by chance: Jagger stated that the band thought, "it'd be great to have a woman come do the… chorus."
 They called Clayton "randomly" in the middle of the night in Los Angeles, and she showed up to the studio "in curlers" and contributed her parts in a few takes, which Jagger remarked was "pretty amazing."
 Clayton performed her parts while pregnant, soon afterward suffering a miscarriage.
-Clayton was actually the band's second choice for the part; The Stones had asked Bonnie Bramlett to sing on the song, but Bramlett's husband Delaney refused to let her perform with the Stones.
+Clayton was actually the band's second choice for the part; The Stones had asked Bonnie Bramlett to sing on the song, but Bramlett's husband Delaney Bramlett refused to let her perform with the Stones.